ajtudela/laser_segmentation/README.md

 ## Overview

-Implementation of differents algorithms for segmentation of laserscans, splitting them into subsets of beams, with a ROS2 interface.
+Implementation of different algorithms for segmentation of laserscans, splitting them into subsets of beams, with a ROS2 interface.
 The currently implemented algorithm are:

 * **`Jump distance clustering:`** widely used method for 2D laser range data in mobile robotics.
 It's a simple and fast method to segment the scans: if the Euclidean distance between two adjacent beams exceeds a given threshold distance, a new segment is generated.
 * **`Jump distance clustering and merge:`** Similar algorithm as above but checks if pre-predecessor segments are close to each other.
 This deals with over-segmented data with many small cluster in outdoor environment.
 It uses the same threshold condition twice.